Flexible non-parametric regression models for compositional data

 \subsection{Large scale sample sized data sets}

-To further illustrate the performance of the $\alpha$-$k$-$NN$ regression two real large scale data sets were also considered.
-Again, the $\alpha$-kernel regression was not examined due to its high memory requirements.
+A benefit of $\alpha$--$k$--$NN$ regression is its high computational efficiency and hence we also illustrate its performance on two real large scale data sets.

 \begin{itemize} \item \textbf{Seoul pollution}: Air pollution measurement information in Seoul, South Korea, is provided by the Seoul Metropolitan Government `Open Data Plaza'.
 This particular data set was downloaded from \href{https://www.kaggle.com/bappekim/air-pollution-in-seoul}{kaggle}.
-The average values for 4 pollutants (SO$_2$, NO$_2$, CO, O$_3$) are available along with the coordinates (latitude and longitude) of each site.
+The average values for 4 pollutants are available along with the coordinates (latitude and longitude) of each site.
 The data were normalised to sum to 1, so as to obtain the composition of each pollutant.
 In total, there are 639,073 of observations.
-Since the predictors in the \textbf{Seoul pollution} data set, the longitude and latitude, are expressed in polar coordinates they were first transformed to their Euclidean coordinates, using the \textit{R} package \textit{Directional} \citep{directional2020}, in order to validly compute the Euclidean distances. \item \textbf{Electric power consumption}: This data set contains 1,454,154 measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
-The measurements were gathered in a house located in Sceaux (7km of Paris, France) between December 2006 and November 2010 (47 months).
+Since the predictors in the \textbf{Seoul pollution} data set, the longitude and latitude, are expressed in polar coordinates they were first transformed to their Euclidean coordinates, using the \textit{R} package \textit{Directional} \citep{directional2022}, in order to validly compute the Euclidean distances. \item \textbf{Electric power consumption}: This data set contains 1,454,154 measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+The measurements were gathered in a house located in Sceaux between December 2006 and November 2010 (47 months).
 Different electrical quantities and some sub-metering values are available.
 The data set is available to download from the \href{https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption}{UCI Machine Learning Repository}.
-The response data comprised of 3 energy sub meterings measured in watt-hour of active energy: a) the kitchen, containing mainly a dishwasher, an oven and a microwave (hot plates are not electric but gas powered). b) the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light and c) the electric water-heater and the air-conditioner.
+The response data comprised of 3 energy sub meterings measured in watt-hour of active energy.
 The data were again transformed to compositional data.
-There are 4 predictor variables, namely the global active power (in kilowatt), the global reactive power (in kilowatt), the voltage (in volt) and the global intensity (in ampere). \end{itemize}
+There are 4 predictor variables. \end{itemize}